truenas/middleware/docs/userguide/freenas_api.rst

 *False* to
 *True*.

 **Lines 8-16:** sets the values for the user being created.
-The "Users" resource, found in :file:`freenas/docs/api/_build/html/resources/account.html#users`, describes this resource in more detail.
+The `"Users" resource <http://api.freenas.org/resources/account.html#users>`_ describes this resource in more detail.
 The allowed parameters are listed in the "Json Parameters" section of that resource.
-Since this resource creates a
-FreeBSD user, the values that you input must be valid for a FreeBSD user account.
+Since this resource creates a FreeBSD user, the values that you input must be valid for a FreeBSD user account.
 Table 26.2a summarizes the valid values.
 Since this resource is using JSON, the possible boolean values are *True* or *False*.

 **Table 26.2a: Valid JSON Parameters for Users Create Resource**